dlebech/lyrics-generator/README.md

 It works in the browser with Tensorflow.js!
 Try it [here](https://davidlebech.com/lyrics/).

-The model can be trained at both word- and character level which each has their own pros and cons.
+The model can be trained at both word- and character level which each have their own pros and cons.

+## Pre-trained models

+A few pre-trained models can be found [here](https://drive.google.com/drive/folders/12iK2a2H85lOUvnyl6pkOz9zYEKHlSuyj?usp=sharing).

 ## Train the model